Brenda Arley, M.A., RNCS, LMFT

 "I remain continually excited about facilitating a process that encourages people to 'see' differently, and supports them to bring forth as much of themselves as possible in their professional and personal lives."

 Debra Pietrangelo is a licensed psychologist and the founder of True North at 499 Glen.
-Dr. Pietrangelo has been in the mental health field for over 30 years.
+Dr. Pietrangelo has been in the mental health field for over 35years.
 She has worked in schools, pre-schools, colleges, and clinical settings.
-After working in local public schools, she went into private practice thirteen years ago.
-She works with clients of all ages, including children, adolescents, parents, families, couples, and individuals.
+After working in local public schools, she went into private practice sixteen years ago.
+She works with clients of all ages and facilitates a transgender support group.
 Throughout her career, Dr. Pietrangelo has witnessed the value of integrating a variety of health treatments with talk therapy in order to help people live their best lives.
-Six years ago she opened True North at 499 Glen to provide integrative health services to our community with the hope of helping people change, heal, and transform as they strive to live fully and happily.
+Nine years ago she opened True North at 499 Glen to provide integrative health services to our community with the hope of helping people change, heal, and transform as they strive to live fully and happily.

 Dr. Debra Pietrangelo, PsyD Licensed Psychologist